ForgePoint Signal

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly mentions use cases: 'Ideal for daily briefings or monitoring material changes requiring immediate attention.'
-This provides context on when to use the tool, though it does not specify when not to use or mention alternatives among siblings.
+The description provides usage context: 'Ideal for daily briefings or monitoring material changes requiring immediate attention.'
+It implies when to use (for high-impact recent changes) but does not explicitly state when not to use or mention alternatives like 'preview_regulations' for previews.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.